Asthma Complexities (cont.)

 - If asthma symptoms occur during exercise, stop immediately and rest.
 Do not attempt to "run through" the symptoms.
 If your breathing difficulty continues, use an inhaled bronchodilator.

 - Following completion of exercise, do "cool down" exercises for 10 minutes to allow the bronchial tubes to re-warm slowly.

 - Preventative use of inhalers that contain cromolyn sodium (Intal) or bronchodilators, such as albuterol (Ventolin, Proventil), 15 to 20 minutes before exercise is usually effective.
-Long-acting bronchodilators, such as salmeterol (Serevent), should be taken 60 minutes before exercise.
 The leukotriene modifiers, montelukast (Singulair) and zafirlukast (Accolate), taken daily in pill form have been found to help prevent exercise-induced asthma in some athletes.

 Allergies & Asthma